 Market research allows you to learn more about your target customer, including their desires, tastes, and attitudes, as well as your industry and competitors.

 To better understand opportunities and limitations in your industry, many small business professionals suggest collecting demographic data and performing a competitive analysis.

 When putting together your business plan, it’s also a smart idea to think of an exit strategy.
 Making a plan for how you’ll finally leave the company helps you to think ahead.
 Don’t put all of your assets or resources into a single project because if it fails, you might be in big trouble, so think twice before you invest.

 Look for a commercial kitchen to use

-You must manufacture your food in a licensed commercial kitchen in order to legally sell it to customers.
-The number of shared-use kitchens or commercial kitchens that rent by the hour, day, or month to multiple tenants has increased dramatically in the last five years.
+You must manufacture your food in a licensed commercial kitchen to legally sell it to customers.
+The number of shared-use kitchens or commercial kitchens that rent by the hour, day or month to multiple tenants has increased dramatically in the last five years.
 (Think of it as a coworking area for cooks, caterers, food trucks, and other food-related businesses.)

 Visit The Kitchen Door to find a commercial kitchen for rent in your neighborhood.
 You can search for available kitchens by city or zip code.

 Prepare to answer the following questions, which will be asked by all commercial kitchens:

 To apply for a business license, contact your city or county office.
 You’ll need to fill out an application and pay licensing fees to get started.
 The average cost of forming an LLC is between $50 and $500.
 Using LegalZoom for these filings to save time.

 2. Are you ServSafe certified as a food handler?